kingkokopanda/Bento_Grid/README-template.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
+Creating my first bento grid using CSS and HTML was an exciting and insightful journey into front-end development.
+This project taught me new skills and deepened my understanding of layout systems, responsive design, and aesthetic adjustments.
+Here’s an overview of what I learned:
 ### The challenge

 - View the optimal layout for the interface depending on users device's screen size